-The FY 2019 proposed budget reduces the Town's general operating millage rate from 4.8000 mills to 4.300 mills resulting in higher overall tax revenue.
+The FY 2019 proposed budget reduces the Town's general operating millage rate from 4.8000 mills to 4.500 mills resulting in higher overall tax revenue.
 This is due to an increase in taxable value generated from new construction on the tax roll.
-The Miami-Dade County Property Appraiser reported on July 1, 2018, the 2018 Preliminary Certification of Taxable Value of \$3,086,020,534; an increase of \$935.6 million over the 2017 Preliminary Certification of
+The Miami-Dade County Property Appraiser reported on July 1, 2018, the 2018 Preliminary Certification of Taxable Value of \$3,086,020,534, an increase of \$935.6 million over the 2017 Preliminary Certification of Taxable Value.

-Taxable Value.
 This 43.5% of unprecedented property value increase represents the value from development projects and new construction incorporated into the tax rolls that have diversified and strengthened the tax base.
-The Town Commission's steady path to reducing the operating millage tax rate as growth in taxable value is realized has been attained for the sixth year.
+The Town Commission's steady path to reducing the operating millage tax rate as growth in taxable value is realized and has been attained for the sixth year.
 As this transformative phase continues, resources are being realized to invest in the community, address the Town's changing needs, and attract business to Surfside.
 Unfortunately, existing property values decreased by about 3% from the prior year.
-We are currently studying the tax roll to further understand the nature of this change.
+This decrease is mainly attributable to lower assessed values of oceanfront condominiums and was not expected.